Bogi101/QASandbox/README.md

 <b>RUN CYPRESS TESTS:</b>

-There are several ways to run tests, depending on how you wan't to run it:
+There are several ways to run tests, depending on how you want to run it:

 1) <b>BAT FILES:</b>